Instructions for Authors

 5. Next, the corresponding author should create an account on the ENTICS web site - there is a button "+Create account" on the upper right of the ENTICS home page.

-7. Once the paper is submitted to ENTICS, the submission will be acknowledged, and the communicating author will be asked to send the .zip file containing the final version of the paper to the Managing Editor.
-The email to the Managing Editor should include the archive identifier for the paper and the archive password to access that paper.
+7. Once the paper is submitted to ENTICS, the submission will be acknowledged, and the communicating author will be asked to inform the Managing Editor of the location of the final version of their paper.
+The email to the Managing Editor should include the archive identifier for the final version and the archive password to access that version.

 8. The Managing Editor will then reformat the submission using the final ENTICS macros, inserting the publication data for the paper.